Fund-vs-fund · Listed Property

 Why these two differ

 The most material structural difference between these two funds is cost.
-Harbour Real Estate Investment Fund charges an annual fund fee of 0.77%, while Kernel NZ Commercial Property Fund charges 0.25% — a gap of 0.52 percentage points that compounds meaningfully over time on comparable asset bases.
+Harbour Real Estate Investment Fund charges an annual fund fee of 0.77%, compared with Kernel NZ Commercial Property Fund at 0.25% — a gap of 0.52 percentage points that compounds meaningfully over time regardless of which fund delivers stronger gross returns.

-Always verify fees, returns, and holdings against each fund's current Product Disclosure Statement and latest Quarterly Fund Update on FMA Disclose before relying on any figures here.
+Always verify current fees, returns, and holdings against each fund's Product Disclosure Statement and latest Quarterly Fund Update on FMA Disclose before relying on any of this information.

 What's different at a glance